Reset (Chinese TV series)

-Reset (开端 (Kāiduān, Beginning)) is a 2022 Chinese time-travel whodunit series, starring Bai Jingting and Zhao Jinmai in the lead roles.
+Reset (开端 (Kāiduān, Beginning)) is a 2022 Chinese time-travel whodunit series, starring Bai Jingting and Zhao Jinmai.
 It is based on a novel 'Kai Duan' by Qi Dao Jun, and is directed by Sun Molong and Liu Hongyuan.
-It tells the story of game designer Xiao Heyun and college student Li Shiqing, who are trapped in a time loop after a bus explosion; works together to escape the tragedy.
-On 11 January 2022, the series premiered on Tencent Video, Line TV and Viki.
+It tells the story of game designer Xiao Heyun and college student Li Shiqing, who are trapped in a time loop after a bus explosion; they works together to escape the tragedy.
+On 11 January 2022, it was released on Tencent Video, Line TV and Viki.
 It sets record of exceeding fastest 30,000 'Popularity Heat Index' points, and surpassed over 2 Billion views on Tencent.

-By January 2022, it had an average of over 130 Million views per episode on Tencent.
+Within a week, it had an average of over 130 Million views per episode on Tencent.
 It was a critical and commercial success, and won many awards.
-The series success led to its release in South Asian countries and on Netflix.
+Its success led to the release in South Asian countries and on Netflix.
 In September 2023, producer Hou Hongliang and writer Qidaojun announced a companion series Restart.
-Over the last five years, it has consistently ranked among the 'Top 10' highest scoring suspense dramas on Douban.
+It has consistently ranked in Douban’s Top 10 highest-rated suspense dramas.